-MSMS Volume 2 is Port specific and owned by the SMMO (Senior Marine Manager operations) at the individual Ports.
+MSMS Volume 2 is Port specific and owned by the SMMO at the individual Ports and the Operations Director at Peel Ports Logistics owned terminals and facilities.

-Volume 2 Port Standard Operational Procedures (SOPs).
+Volume 2 Local Standard Operational Procedures (SOPs).

-SOPs are a set of high-level port specific procedures that aim to cover all the elements of the PMSC which are not standardised in an SSP and are not already covered in Volume 1.
-Whilst the SOPS will be tailored to local port operations, the layout is consistent across all ports.
-Associated operating manuals, emergency plans, forms and reports that are referenced within Volume 1, 2 are also part of the MSMS.
+SOPs are a set of high-level port/terminal specific procedures that aim to cover all applicable elements of the PMSC which are not standardised in an SSP and are not already covered in Volume 1.Whilst the SOPS will be tailored to local operations, the layout is consistent across all locations.